odoodo/Mirth-MetaAppender/README.md

 **Context**<br/>
 * This repository enhances the Mirth enterprise service bus, an application integration middleware that enables the information exchange between arbitrary applications in the healthcare sector.
 * The source code of the open source version of this dual-licenced product can be found in [this repository](https://github.com/nextgenhealthcare/connect).
-* The quite active community around Mirth mainly exchanges via [this forum](http://www.mirthcorp.com/community/forums/index.php)
+* The quite active community around Mirth mainly exchanges via [this forum](https://forums.mirthproject.io/forum/mirth-connect) and [that]([https://forums.mirthproject.io/forum/mirth-connect](https://github.com/nextgenhealthcare/connect/discussions)) forum.
 * The company providing a ready to go download version as well as commercial support for this product is [NextGen Healthcare](https://www.nextgen.com/products-and-services/nextgen-connect-integration-engine-downloads)

 **Functionality**<br/>